ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/project-setup.rst

 We diverge from the V-Model, because we are certifying an existing project, not developing the code from scratch.

 To explain it in V-model-terms: The Rust project, who is maintaining the upstream core library, performs the requirement specification, the software architecture, the software design, the module design and the coding.
-Ferrous Systems, consumes the output of those activities from upstream and performs module testing, integration testing, and validation testing on the code received from upstream pull requests.
+Ferrous Systems consumes the output of those activities from upstream and performs module testing, integration testing, and validation testing on the code received from upstream pull requests.

 Responsibility split
 --------------------